 Also considered to be minions used by witches to send messages with.
 Often times if they were seen in a tree they would be chased away.

 My main problem with all these superstitions is that they can only be verified through consulting a N’anga/ prophet.
-In 90% of the verdict, the culprit is a jealous relative whose ill will can be “atoned” for by taking prescribed concoctions for protection.
+In 90% of the verdict, the culprit is a jealous relative whose ills can be “atoned” for by taking prescribed concoctions for protection.
 Every time the concoction runs out, one parts with their money and the vicious cycle of manipulation continues to divide the family unit.

 Whilst these are my opinions, readers are welcome to add substance to this discussion and share their own experiences.